UEC European Track Championships: Most successful in each event

+This table does not include freestanding senior European Championships held prior to the 2010 UEC European Track Championships.
+Up to date after 2025 UEC European Track Championships.

 Juniors and U23's and Open Omnium

 Exclude Men's Open Madison events from 2001 to 2009 and include Open Omnium events from 2001 to 2009.

-All-time medal table (2001-2020)
+Medals (2001–2025)

 Exclude Men's Open Madison events from 2001 to 2009 and include Open Omnium events from 2001 to 2009.